Lyngby-Taarbæk Municipality: Symbols

-Coat of arms of Lyngby-Taarbæk Municipality.
-Left is the coat of arms of Lyngby.
-Right is the coat of arms of Taarbæk.

 The coat of arms of Lyngby-Taarbæk Municipality is two distinct coats of arms, always portrayed together.
 On the left is the coat of arms of Lyngby and on the right is the coat of arms of Taarbæk.
 The coat of arms was first used in 1916.
 The coat of arms of Lyngby is red with a grey wavy line going across the shield.
 This line represents the stream Mølleåen, and the three water mill wheels represent the place's history with water mills.
 Above the grey line is a bronze-coloured crown, referring to former crown lands in the area.
 Also on the coat of arms are three branches of heather (Danish: Lyng), from which the place has its name.
 The coat of arms of Taarbæk is blue with two silver oars crossing the center along with a boat hook and an eel trap, also portrayed in silver.
 The fishing equipment refers to the place's history with fishing in Øresund.